Best premium cars to buy in 2025

 If you weren’t feeling old before today, you will be when we tell you that the Alfa Romeo Giulia has been on sale since 2015.
 Sure, it’s been updated along the way, most recently at the beginning of 2023, but it’s fundamentally the same car.
 Yet that’s no bad thing, because the Giulia remains an interesting alternative to the German car you may have been looking at.

 Aside from the thunderous Quadrifoglio version with its Ferrari-derived 2.9-litre V6 engine, there is now only one engine and two trim levels available.
 Both the Sprint and Veloce models are powered by a 2.0-litre turbocharged petrol motor that sends 280hp to the rear wheels.
-Quality isn’t up to the high standards set by Audi and BMW, but few cars in this segment, if any, are as enjoyable to drive.
+You could also get your hands on the limited edition Tributo Italiano model, while stocks last.

 Read our review of the Alfa Romeo Giulia